webdev498/ionic-weather/README.md

 ## Dependencies

+Make sure the correct version of Ember is installed onto your machine.
+In our case, we're using 2.7.1:

+    npm install -g ember-cli@2.7

 ### Cordova

     npm install -g cordova

+Install dependencies.

+    npm install && bower install

 ## Running locally

 To initialize the cordova project, run:

     ember cordova:prepare

 To run a local web server so you can view the pages in a browser, run: